 Christopher Newport University complies with the Family Educational Rights and Privacy Act.
-Questions concerning this policy may be referred to the Dean of Students or the University Registrar.
+Questions concerning this policy may be referred to the Dean of Students or the Dean of Enrollment Services/University Registrar.

 SECTION II - Part I

 Scope and Interpretation of University Policies for Student Affairs